amokoj/digital-literacy.../README.md

 Ability to create digital content like documents, presentations, videos, and images using relevant software.
 Cybersecurity awareness:
 Understanding online threats like phishing scams, malware, and privacy concerns, and taking appropriate precautions to protect personal information.
+#OTHER KEY ASPECTS
+how digital literacy is a great contribution to the society